HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 When implemented thoughtfully, Mobile First design can lead to faster load times, lower energy consumption, and a smaller carbon footprint for your digital presence.
 It aligns well with other sustainability practices like minimizing unused code and optimizing assets.

-For more detailed insights on how Mobile First impacts website performance, refer to our <a hreflang="en" href="./performance">Performance chapter</a>.
+For more detailed insights on how Mobile First impacts website performance, refer to our [Performance chapter](./performance).

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 3.14</a>.